-To combat the growing amount of fraud in the VoIP industry, Flowroute is excited to announce a new fraud prevention feature: Destination Restriction.
-Destination Restriction alerts users if there is a surge in calls to a specific destination.How fraud prevention works
+To combat the growing amount of fraud in the VoIP industry, Flowroute is offering some fraud prevention features.

 - Log on to Flowroute Manage.